Phineas Pemberton House

-Phineas Pemberton House, also known as the Bolton Mansion, is a historic home located in Bristol Township, Levittown, Bucks County, Pennsylvania.
+Phineas Pemberton House, also known as the Bolton Mansion, is a historic home located in Bristol Township, Levittown in Bucks County, Pennsylvania.
 It consists of four connected structures built between 1687 and 1790.

+It was added to the National Register of Historic Places in 1971.

 History

 Pemberton family

 The Pembertons were of English lineage.
 The direct paternal ancestor Phineas Pemberton and his family from Lancashire traveled aboard the ship Submission about 1682 from Liverpool to the Province of Maryland, and eventually settled in Bucks County, Pennsylvania.
 There he built a house in 1687 and had served as William Penn's chief administrator.

 Building

 The original house was built in 1687, and is now the rear wing.
 It is a two-story, fieldstone structure with brick chimneys.
 The main section was built in 1790, and is a two-story, four-bay, fieldstone structure in the Georgian style.
 It has a gambrel roof.
 The house is owned and maintained by the Friends of Bolton Mansion.
 It is open as a historic house museum.

-It was added to the National Register of Historic Places in 1971.
+In recognition of its historical significance, the house was added to the National Register of Historic Places in 1971.